 For example, if you send an invoice in August, but the client doesn’t pay you until September, the revenue does not belong on August’s cash flow statement.
 The same concept applies to business credit card transactions.
 If you pay for something with your credit card in August but don’t pay the credit card statement until September, the expense goes on your cash flow statement for September.

 Finally, subtract your total cash outflows from your inflows and compare this number with your balance from the beginning of the month.
 If that number is higher than your opening balance, you are officially cash flow positive.

-Another way to gauge the stability of your cash flow is through your Operating Cash Flow (OCF).
+Another way to gauge your cash flow’s stability is through your Operating Cash Flow (OCF).
 This liquidity-based ratio measures the cash generated by your company’s regular business operations.
 It compares the cash flowing into your business against the cash currently flowing out.

 Your operating cash flow suggests whether your business could produce enough positive cash flow to keep your business afloat and also grow.
 What if your operational cash flow can’t keep your business chugging along and growing too?
 This means you might need to get business loans or other financing to grow your business.”

 Why You Should Keep an Eye on OCF

 Today’s business owner juggles many balls – sales, operations, marketing, advertising, and human resources, to name a few.
 Why spend time calculating a cash flow ratio anyway?